HobnobMancer/cazy_webscraper/README.md

 - Update the unit tests to work with the new `cazy_webscraper` architecture
 - Update the documentation
 - Create video tutorials
+- Add a GUI for use, packaging and distribution

 ## Citation